The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 If you’re still looking for a reason to visit the beautiful Blue Mountains in Australia, there are festivals held throughout the year.
 Here are a few:

 - The Blackheath Rhododendron Festival is held on the first weekend of November each year.
-This festival celebrates spring in the Blue Mountains when the rhododendrons are in flower and covered with gorgeous colourful blooms.
+This festival celebrates spring in the Blue Mountains when the rhododendrons are covered with gorgeous, colourful flowers.

-- The Leura Gardens Festival is held over two long weekends in early October when the gardens are in bloom and at their best.
+- The Leura Gardens Festival is held over two long weekends in early October when the gardens are in full bloom.

-- Dinosaur Valley in Katoomba runs from November to February.
-Descend into the Jamison Valley below Scenic World to see the ancient rainforest come to life with an exhibition of life-size pre-historic dinosaurs.
-It’s a fun event for the whole family, and you can reach the Jurassic Forest on the scenic railway.
-Dinosaur Valley passes are available online
+- Dinosaur Valley runs from November to February in Katoomba.
+Set within the Jamison Valley below Scenic World, the experience brings the rainforest to life with life-size prehistoric dinosaurs along a forested walking trail.
+It’s a popular family-friendly attraction, and visitors can reach the Jurassic-themed area via the Scenic Railway.
+Dinosaur Valley tickets are available online.

 - The Victory Theatre Café Blackheath